RSE-Sheffield/RSE-Sheffield.github.io/_posts/2021-03-28-git-resources.md

 This is a very long video and it is a complete Git and GitHub Tutorial for beginners:
 * [Git and GitHub tutorial for beginners - 11 hours](https://www.youtube.com/watch?v=3FKrszHcIsA&ab_channel=BogdanStashchuk)

-This video is from the creator of the distributed revision control system Git:
+This video is from the creator of the distributed version control system Git:
 * [Tech Talk: Linus Torvalds on git](https://www.youtube.com/watch?v=4XpnKHJAok8&ab_channel=Google)

 This video is for more advanced users.
 They introduce the obscure commands that will reveal a sort of internal API that is there for you to use: